 conditions (such as kidney disease, chronic liver disease, systemic lupus

 A special test can be done for

 one of the major parts of the alpha-1 globulin group (called alpha-1

 antitrypsin).
 Alpha-1 antitrypsin inhibits

 enzymes in the lungs that break down protein.
 These

-enzymes can damage normal lung tissue and cause emphysema.
+enzymes can damage normal lung tissue and cause emphysema or chronic obstructive pulmonary disease (COPD).
 People born without

 Alpha-1 Antitrypsin Deficiency Genetic Testing.

 A test for total serum protein is often done at the

 same time as serum protein electrophoresis.
 To learn more, see the